dnadesign/shipistrano/README.md

 Jeff Dean (https://github.com/zilkey).
 To run the tests simply install cucumber on your machine and run it in this project.

+  cd ~/Scripts/shipistrano
+  cucumber

+If you only need to test a particular feature or scenario, pass that to cucumber

+  # run the asset scenarios
+  cucumber features/assets.feature

+  # run the asset scenario on line 6
-> cucumber
+  cucumber features/assets.feature:6

-Saying that, this project is still getting stripped out of our internal projects into a cohensive collection so functionality make be broken.
-Pull Requests and Issues welcome.

 ### Contributions

-Welcome!
+Are welcome!
 But, this repo is what we're working on putting into production so, we reserve the right to be opinionated.
 If you disagree, fork me.

-If this thing saves you time, awesomeness but I don't want donations / gifts.
+If this thing saves you time, awesome.

 This project funded and paid for as part of commercial work we do DNA Designed Communications Limited (dna.co.nz).
 If you feel you have too, please donate